Fall Focus

 Showtimes

-In Malayalam and Hindi w/English subtitles
+In Malayalam & Hindi w/English subtitles

 Following her celebrated documentary A NIGHT OF KNOWING NOTHING, writer-director Payal Kapadia’s fiction feature debut follows two women at turning points.
 Moving from urban bustle to seaside idyll, ALL WE IMAGINE AS LIGHT locates dreamlike reverie in emotional shifts and everyday experiences.